OmniaAhmed292/Gobblet-game/README.md

 **1. Download:**
 - Download the project files from [link]()
-- Extract the files to your preferred location.
+- Extract the files to your preferred location. <br>
 **2. Dependencies:**
-- No external libraries are required.
+- No external libraries are required. <br>
 **3. Run the Game:**
 // TODO